Table of Contents

 What is a Browser’s Cache?

-The collection of files, which contains downloaded server’s resources – used to load a site’s pages faster, refers to the browser’s cache; and includes images, source code, textual content, and configuration files.
+The collection of files that contains the downloaded server’s resources—used to load a site’s pages faster—refers to the browser’s cache and includes images, source code, textual content, and configuration files.

-A browser cache represents a hand-shake between a system and a web server.
-The whole purpose of browsers’ cache is to load sites’ pages faster on the client side.
+A browser cache represents a handshake between a system and a web server.
+Its purpose is to load sites’ pages faster on the client side.

-Why do we need to clear Browser Cache?
+Why do we need to clear the Browser Cache?

 Changes take effect after clearing the Browser cache